-There are loads of places online you can get custom plates put together – we like this company on Amazon .
+There are loads of places online you can get custom plates put together – we like this company on Amazon.
 Fully legal, Simple, quick and easy.

 There are also options for more decorative plates;

-Number 1 Plates does much the same thing, but you can also get weird and wacky plates cut into different shapes – perfect for decorating a garage wall, but not so much for identifying your bike.
+Many companies offer UK legal plates and you can also get weird and wacky plates cut into different shapes – perfect for decorating a garage wall, but not so much for identifying your bike.